 The ThunderBolt will provide years of maintenance-free operation.
-Should the unit experience a problem, you will be warned with an alarm.
+Should the unit experience a problem, you will be warned with a visual alarm through the monitor program.
 Contact Trimble for technical direction and repair.
 There are no user-serviceable parts inside the ThunderBolt and removing the cover will void the warranty.